 |

-1889 - railroad elevated because of bfloods results
+1889 - railroad elevated because of floods

 This is from a 1934 history of the Bunker Hill neighborhood by Elsie Pepoon.

-June 16, 1898 - the a & N railroad changed the course of its rail lines to deal with long time flooding problems
+the a & N railroad changed the course of its rail lines to deal with long time flooding problems

 Dr. Mccrea DESCRIBES BEING CAUGHT IN A FLASH FLOOD AS HE DROVE HIS BUGGY BACK FROM A RURAL CALL.